Hike to Paradise: Hiking Joffre Lake (Summer Edition)

 One of the most popular hikes around the Pemberton area is the hike to Joffre Lake Provincial Park.
-The hike in the #1 rated thing to do in Pemberton according to Tripadvisor and attracts thousands of visitors each year.
+The hike rated the #1 thing to do in Pemberton according to Tripadvisor and attracts thousands of visitors each year.

 What is Joffre Lakes Provincial Park?

 Joffre Lakes Provincial Park is a popular hiking trail and camping site located just outside of Pemberton, B.C.
-The hike has been popularized thanks to the three beautiful glacier fed lakes and waterfalls that follow the trail until the final lake.
-The three aforementioned lakes are referred to as Lower Joffre, Middle Joffre and Upper Joffre Lake.
-In order to hike the Joffre Lake trail from first to last lake we recommend being an intermediate hiker or in decent walking shape.
+The hike has been popularized thanks to the three beautiful glacier-fed lakes and waterfalls.
+The three lakes are known as Lower Joffre, Middle Joffre and Upper Joffre Lake.
+In order to make the trip from Lower Joffre Lake to Upper Joffre Lake we recommend being an intermediate hiker or in decent walking shape.
 This trail is not suitable for young children.
-The trail features many hard ascents and step declines.
-However the first lake provides beautiful scenery and is located only a 5 minute walk from the parking lot.
+The trail features many hard ascents and steep declines.
+However, the first lake provides beautiful scenery and is only five minutes from the parking lot.

 Joffre Lakes Waterfall